lj-ditrapani/scala-akka-presentation/akka-streams-hackathon-2016-07.md

 - OO, not functional
 - Not completely type safe
 - Network is not verified
-- How to bound mail boxes to
+- Unbounded mail boxes
-  - prevent out-of-memory
+  - prevent out-of-memory?
   - but also not drop events?